austendvds-boop/dvds-availability/README.md

 - [`GET /api/zip-route?zip=85254`](https://dvds-availability.vercel.app/api/zip-route?zip=85254) – Resolves an Arizona ZIP to the canonical location, account, appointment type, and cached calendar ID.
 - [`GET /api/availability?location=scottsdale&appointmentTypeId=50529778`](https://dvds-availability.vercel.app/api/availability?location=scottsdale&appointmentTypeId=50529778) – Fetches availability, defaulting the date to “today” in America/Phoenix.
 Supply `calendarID` directly if you already have the numeric ID, or add `account=parents` to force the parents account.
 - [`GET /api/location-availability?location=scottsdale&appointmentTypeId=50529778&days=2`](https://dvds-availability.vercel.app/api/location-availability?location=scottsdale&appointmentTypeId=50529778&days=2) – Pools multiple calendars for a single location, merging slots across instructors for up to 7 consecutive days.
 Accepts `account`, `calendarID`, `date` (defaults to today), and `days` (1–7).
+- [`GET /api/month-availability?location=scottsdale&date=2025-10-01`](https://dvds-availability.vercel.app/api/month-availability?location=scottsdale&date=2025-10-01) – Returns a month-long map of pooled slot counts by day for the requested location.
+The handler infers `appointmentTypeId` from the configured city map when omitted and exposes diagnostics about the calendar sources it used.
 - [`GET /api/resolve-location?account=main&location=scottsdale`](https://dvds-availability.vercel.app/api/resolve-location?account=main&location=scottsdale) – Diagnostics endpoint that reports which calendar identifiers are configured for a location and which numeric IDs were resolved.
 - [`GET /api/resolve-city?account=main&location=scottsdale`](https://dvds-availability.vercel.app/api/resolve-city?account=main&location=scottsdale) – Diagnostics endpoint that reveals the appointment type configured for a location and whether Acuity still exposes it for the chosen account.